Nintendo 3DS system software: Save data backup update

 On June 20, 2013, a system update brought the introduction of the Saved Data Backup feature.
 This feature allows the user to back up save data from downloadable Nintendo 3DS software and most Virtual Console games.
-Creating a backup of save data allows users to delete software from the SD card without losing save data.
+Creating a backup of saved data allows users to delete software from the SD card without losing saved data.
 The backup created will then be automatically restored when the user re-downloads software from the Nintendo eShop.
 A total of 30 save data backups can be stored at a time.
 It is not possible to back up save data from retail versions of Nintendo 3DS software, DSiWare, and Game Boy Advance software.

 Themes update

 On October 6, 2014, the 9.0 system update brought a revamp of the entire HOME Menu with the exception of the multitasking applications, while also adding support for themes, allowing users to further customize their HOME Menu with a theme that adds new backgrounds and changes the folder icons, background music, and sound effects to match the theme.